attzonko/mmpy_bot/README.md

     # Optional: Send message to specified channel
     # message.send_webapi('', attachments, channel_id=message.channel)
 ```

+*Integrations must be allowed for non admins users.*

 ## Plugins

 A chat bot is meaningless unless you can extend/customize it to fit your own use cases.